 You only need to provide one blood sample to enable us to test for both HIV and syphilis.

 You catch syphilis from close contact with a syphilis sore, this contact usually happens when you are having sex with someone who has syphilis.
 Syphilis is not normally caught through kissing.
 However, it is possible for syphilis to cause sores in the mouth of someone who has it and, in this case, prolonged or very intimate kissing could put you at risk of catching syphilis.

 Syphilis can be passed from mother to baby during pregnancy.
 When this happens it can lead to serious complications for the baby (congenital syphilis).

 All women in the UK are offered screening for syphilis as part of their routine antenatal care.
 It is easy to treat syphilis in pregnancy and treatment is safe for the baby.
 Routine testing during pregnancy and treatment for women who have the infection mean that congenital syphilis is very rare in the UK.

 Yes, syphilis can be transmitted through infected blood.
 Therefore if a woman has syphilis her menstrual blood may contain the infection carries a risk of infection.

 Freetesting.hiv is commissioned to provide free home test kits to people in England only.
-Whether you can get a free kit or not depends on whether your local authority are funding this service and whether they have chosen to offer HIV kits or, HIV and syphilis kits.
+Whether you can get a free kit or not depends on whether your local authority is funding this service and whether they have chosen to offer syphilis testing alongside HIV tests.